 By practicing these twelve simple yet effective physiotherapy exercises, you can ensure optimal pelvic floor health.
 However, it is advisable that you seek expert professional support for further knowledge and guidance in this aspect.

-Copyright © 2022 Murrayville Physiotherapy & Sports Clinic.
+Copyright © 2023 Meadowvale Physiotherapy & Rehabilitation Centre.
 All Rights Reserved